 Frequently Asked Questions

 Most IEPs/504 plans that our office receives do not provide a diagnosis of the disability for which the student is seeking accommodations.
 As such, our office often requires more detailed documentation from a student in order to implement appropriate accommodations.
-Please review the Disability and Accessibility Handbook for specific documentation our office looks for when determining eligibility for accommodations.
+Please review the Disability and Accessibility Handbook for specific documentation our office requires when determining eligibility for accommodations.

 The Americans with Disabilities Act (ADA) prohibits postsecondary institutions from implementing accommodations that are personal in nature, such as personal tutors or mobility assistants.
 Furthermore, the ADA does not allow for accommodations that will fundamentally alter the nature of the course, program, or test.
 Examples of such accommodations include the provision of a study guide/test outline, reducing the number of multiple choice options on an exam, or providing a word bank for fill in the blank questions.